GRACE REYNOLDS DURANT 1889–1974

 Before the First World War

-One year old Grace was living with her grandmother Mary Durant, 62, (born in Ireland) on Bingham Road, Radcliffe in 1891.
+In 1891 one year old Grace was living with her grandmother Mary Durant, 62, (born in Ireland) on Bingham Road, Radcliffe in 1891.
 Visiting them were Grace’s uncle Samuel Durant (Mary’s son), 43, his wife and daughters.
 Grace’s mother Mary Ann was a live in servant in the home of James Brunner, a retired Congregationalist minister living on Cropwell Road, Radcliffe.
 In 1897 Edward Ward married Grace’s mother Mary Ann Durant in Radcliffe on Trent.
 By 1901 Grace was living in Barkestone, Leicestershire with her step-father Edward Ward, 44, bricklayer/labourer, mother Mary Ward, 41, and Edward’s son Tom Ward, 14, plough boy on farm.

 In 1911 Grace, 21, a blouse machinist, was living with her mother Mary on Cropwell Road, Radcliffe.
 Mary was now a district nurse.
 Her husband Edward was living in Barkestone with his daughter Sarah and his three grandchildren.